 Call Us: (859) 245-7127

 Fillings are done to remove decay, and replace the affected tooth structure.
-It is called a filling because new a material fills hole that decay left.
-Now days most teeth are treated with bonded tooth colored composite resin fillings.
+It is called a filling because new material fills the hole that decay left.
+Most teeth are treated with bonded, tooth colored composite resin fillings.

 Caught early enough, cavities can be treated easily and painlessly.
-If not treated decay can lead to tooth pain and/or infection, and the tooth would need root canal treatment or extraction.
+If not treated decay can lead to tooth pain and/or infection, which could result in the need for root canal treatment or extraction.

 Invisalign and Clear Correct

 Clear Braces straightens your teeth with a series of clear, virtually invisible custom-molded aligners.
-By using a series of clear, removable aligners, Invisalign straightens your teeth with results you'll notice sooner than you think.
 The course of treatment involves changing aligners approximately every two weeks, moving your teeth into straighter position step

 by step, until you have a more beautiful smile.
 And unlike braces, these clear aligners can be removed while you eat and brush your teeth as usual.